CodinGame/monaco-vscode-api/README.md

 - **Extensions** (included by default): `@codingame/monaco-vscode-extensions-service-override`
   - Support for VSCode extensions.
   - A worker configuration can be provided to it:
-    - Then, extensions run in a worker which runs in an iframe, with all the implications (can be created by the bundler directly).
-The worker script is expected to be hosted on a separate domain.
+    - Then, the webworker extension host will be available, allowing to run extensions in a worker which runs in an iframe
 - **Files** (included by default): `@codingame/monaco-vscode-files-service-override`
   - It adds the overlay filesystem for `file://` files, but also adds the support for lazy loaded extension files.
-It adds separate memory user files (e.g. config, keybindings), cache files and log files.
+It adds separate memory user files (e.g. config, keybindings), cache files and log files
   - It supports adding overlay filesystems for `file://` files
 - **QuickAccess** (included by default): `@codingame/monaco-vscode-quickaccess-service-override`
   - Enables the quickaccess menu in the editor (press F1 or ctrl+shift+p)
 - **Notifications**: `@codingame/monaco-vscode-notifications-service-override`
-  - This services enables vscode notifications you usually find in the bottom right corner.
+  - This services enables vscode notifications you usually find in the bottom right corner
 - **Dialogs**: `@codingame/monaco-vscode-dialogs-service-override`
-  - Enable vscode modal dialogs.
+  - Enable VSCode modal dialogs.
 It allows users to select an action to do.
-Those actions are exposed to the vscode API.
-Additionally, this service can be used by the language client to delegate questions to the user.
+Those actions are exposed to the VSCode API.
+Additionally, this service can be used by the language client to delegate questions to the user
 - **Model**: `@codingame/monaco-vscode-model-service-override`
   - This service creates and takes care of model references.
 For example:
     - Create model from filesystem if content is unknown
     - Count references
     - Destroy models when they are no longer used
 - **Editor**: `@codingame/monaco-vscode-editor-service-override`
   - Enable editor support.
 This is usually needed when working with the language server protocol.
-Without enabling the editor service, it will only be able to resolve the currently open model (only internal file links will work).
+Without enabling the editor service, it will only be able to resolve the currently open model (only internal file references will work)
+  - Is exclusive with the `views` and `workbench` services.
+Do not use more than 1 services at the same time
 - **Views**: `@codingame/monaco-vscode-views-service-override`
-  - Enable full views support.
-Is exclusive with the `editor` service.
-Do not use both services at the same time.
+  - Enable full views support
+  - Is exclusive with the `editor` and `workbench` services.
+Do not use more than 1 service at the same time
 - **Configuration**: `@codingame/monaco-vscode-configuration-service-override`
-  - Allows to change the configuration of not only the editors, but every part of vscode.
+  - Allows to change the configuration of not only the editors, but every part of VSCode.
 The language client for instance uses it to send the requested configuration to the server.
 The default configuration service already allows to change the configuration.
-This service overrides makes it rely on a user configuration file (with json schema, overridable by language including all vscode features).
+This service overrides makes it rely on a user configuration file (with json schema, overridable by language including all VSCode features)
 - **Keybindings**: `@codingame/monaco-vscode-keybindings-service-override`
-  - Enables platform specific keybindings and make it rely on a user definded keybindings configuration (if available).
+  - Enables platform specific keybindings and make it rely on a user definded keybindings configuration (if available)
 - **Languages**: `@codingame/monaco-vscode-languages-service-override`
   - Enable language support.
 It's like the standalone service with 2 differences:
-    - It handle the language extension point (getting languages from vscode extensions)
+    - It handle the language extension point (getting languages from VSCode extensions)
-    - It triggers the `onLanguage:${language}` event (to load vscode extension listening to those events)
+    - It triggers the `onLanguage:${language}` event (to load VSCode extension listening to those events)
 - **Textmate**: `@codingame/monaco-vscode-textmate-service-override`
   - Allows to use textmate grammars.
-Depends on *themes* service. vscode extensions use textmate grammars exclusively for highlighting.
-Once this is enabled monarch grammars can no longer be loaded by monaco-editor.
+Depends on *themes* service.
+VSCode extensions use textmate grammars exclusively for highlighting.
+Once this is enabled monarch grammars can no longer be loaded by monaco-editor
 - **Themes**: `@codingame/monaco-vscode-theme-service-override`
-  - Allows to use VSCode themes.
+  - Allows to use VSCode themes
 - **Snippets**: `@codingame/monaco-vscode-snippets-service-override`
-  - Add snippet extension point (register vscode extension snippets)
+  - Add snippet extension point (register VSCode extension snippets)
 - **Debug**: `@codingame/monaco-vscode-debug-service-override`
   - Activate debugging support
 - **Preferences**: `@codingame/monaco-vscode-preferences-service-override`
   - Allow to read and write preferences
 - **Output**: `@codingame/monaco-vscode-output-service-override`
-  - Output panel support. *Hint*: It only makes sense to enable it when *Views* or *Workbench* service are used.
+  - Output panel support. *Hint*: It only makes sense to enable it when *Views* or *Workbench* service are used
 - **Terminal**: `@codingame/monaco-vscode-terminal-service-override`
-  - Terminal panel support. *Hint*: It only makes sense to enable it when *Views* or *Workbench* service are used.
+  - Terminal panel support. *Hint*: It only makes sense to enable it when *Views* or *Workbench* service are used
 - **Search**: `@codingame/monaco-vscode-search-service-override`
-  - search panel support. *Hint*: It only makes sense to enable it when *Views* or *Workbench* service are used.
+  - search panel support. *Hint*: It only makes sense to enable it when *Views* or *Workbench* service are used
 - **Markers**: `@codingame/monaco-vscode-markers-service-override`
-  - It adds the problems panel tab. *Hint*: It only makes sense to enable it when *Views* or *Workbench* service are used.
+  - It adds the problems panel tab. *Hint*: It only makes sense to enable it when *Views* or *Workbench* service are used
 - **SCM**: `@codingame/monaco-vscode-scm-service-override`
-  - It adds the SCM API that can be used to implement source control. *Hint*: It only makes sense to enable it when *Views* or *Workbench* service are used.
+  - It adds the SCM API that can be used to implement source control. *Hint*: It only makes sense to enable it when *Views* or *Workbench* service are used
 - **Testing**: `@codingame/monaco-vscode-testing-service-override`
-  - It adds the Tests API. *Hint*: It makes more sense to enable it when *Views* service is used.
+  - It adds the Tests API. *Hint*: It makes more sense to enable it when *Views* or *Workbench* service are used
 - **Language detection worker**: `@codingame/monaco-vscode-language-detection-worker-service-override`
-  - When opening an untitled model or a file without extension or if vscode is unable to guess the language simply by the file extension or by reading the first line.
-Then it will use tensorflow in a worker to try to guess the most probable language (here we are only able to rely on the open source model).
+  - When opening an untitled model or a file without extension or if VSCode is unable to guess the language simply by the file extension or by reading the first line.
+Then it will use tensorflow in a worker to try to guess the most probable language (only the open source model can be used)
 - **Storage**: `@codingame/monaco-vscode-storage-service-override`
   - Define your own storage or use the default BrowserStorageService.
 The storage service is used in many places either as a cache or as a user preference store.
 For instance:
-    - Current loaded theme is stored in there to be loaded faster on start.
+    - Current loaded theme is stored in there to be loaded faster on start
-    - Every panel/view positions are stored in there.
+    - Every panel/view positions are stored in there
 - **LifeCycle**: `@codingame/monaco-vscode-lifecycle-service-override`
   - Allow other services to veto a page reload (for instance when not all open files are saved)
 - **Remote agent**: `@codingame/monaco-vscode-remote-agent-service-override`
-  - Connect to a remote vscode agent and have access to:
+  - Connect to a remote VSCode agent and have access to:
     - The remote filesystem
     - The remote file search
     - Running terminals
-    - Running vscode extensions (not web-compatible)
+    - Running VSCode extensions (not web-compatible)
     - and probably more?

-  Another package `@codingame/monaco-vscode-server` is published, which expose a `vscode-ext-host-server` bin to start the remote agent
+  Refer to [vscode_server.md](./docs/vscode_server.md) for the server part
 - **Accessibility**: `@codingame/monaco-vscode-accessibility-service-override`
   - Register accessibility helpers and signals
 - **Workspace trust**: `@codingame/monaco-vscode-workspace-trust-service-override`
   - Ask user it they trust the current workspace, disable some features if not
 - **Extension Gallery**: `@codingame/monaco-vscode-extension-gallery-service-override`
-  - Support for the VSCode marketplace, it allows to install extensions from the marketplace.
+  - Support for the VSCode marketplace, it allows to install extensions from the marketplace
 - **Chat**: `@codingame/monaco-vscode-chat-service-override`
   - Support for chat and inline chat features
 - **Notebook**: `@codingame/monaco-vscode-notebook-service-override`
   - Support for Jupyter notebooks
 - **Welcome**: `@codingame/monaco-vscode-welcome-service-override`
-  - Support for [viewsWelcome contribution point](https://code.visualstudio.com/api/references/contribution-points#contributes.viewsWelcome). *Hint*: It only makes sense to enable it when *Views* or *Workbench* service are used.
+  - Support for [viewsWelcome contribution point](https://code.visualstudio.com/api/references/contribution-points#contributes.viewsWelcome). *Hint*: It only makes sense to enable it when *Views* or *Workbench* service are used
 - **Walkthrough**: `@codingame/monaco-vscode-walkthrough-service-override`
-  - Getting Started page and support for [walkthrough contribution point](https://code.visualstudio.com/api/references/contribution-points#contributes.walkthroughs). *Hint*: It only makes sense to enable it when *Views* or *Workbench* service are used.
+  - Getting Started page and support for [walkthrough contribution point](https://code.visualstudio.com/api/references/contribution-points#contributes.walkthroughs). *Hint*: It only makes sense to enable it when *Views* or *Workbench* service are used
 - **User data profile**: `@codingame/monaco-vscode-user-data-profile-service-override`
   - User profiles support
 - **User data sync**: `@codingame/monaco-vscode-user-data-sync-service-override`